Feature Propagation on Knowledge Graphs using Cellular Sheaves: Experiments

-For each ratio split, we trained four transductive models: TransE, RotatE, TransR, and SE using the Pykeen~\citep{ali2021pykeen} knowledge graph embedding package.
-These transductive models are trained with respect to the traditional $1p$ knowledge graph completion objective in the transductive setting i.e. they are trained to minimize some consistency loss given only $\Triplets_{\mathrm{train}}$.
-We chose loss functions and negative sampling procedures for each model according to the best-performing model configurations found in \citet{ali2020benchmarking}.
-This corresponds to Crossentropy loss without negative sampling for TransE and TransR, and NSSA loss~\citep{sun2019rotate} with negative sampling for RotatE and SE.
-All models are optimized using Adam~\citep{kingma2014adam} without weight decay.
-We optimized remaining hyperparameters (embedding dimension, learning rate, negative sampling ratio, ranking margin and temperature) based on the models' performance on $1p$ queries in the validation graph which do not contain new head or tail entities but were not seen during training.
-After optimizing hyperparameters for this transductive task, we re-train the optimal models on $\Triplets_{\mathrm{train}}$ and extend these transductive representations to $\Entities_{\mathrm{valid}}$ by randomly initializing representations for unknown entities in $\Entities_{\mathrm{test}} \setminus \Entities_{\mathrm{train}}$ then performing harmonic extension via the Euler diffusion scheme described in Proposition~\ref{prop:iterative_scheme} using entity representations in $\Entities_{\mathrm{train}}$ as the boundary values and relation representations from the transductively-trained models.
+For each ratio split, we trained four popular transductive knowledge graph embedding models: TransE, RotatE, TransR, and SE using the Pykeen~\cite{ali2021pykeen} knowledge graph embedding package.
+These transductive models are trained to minimize a consistency loss given only $1p$ queries sampled from $\Triplets_{\mathrm{train}}$.
+After optimizing hyperparameters for this transductive task (see Appendix for more information), we re-train the optimal models on $\Triplets_{\mathrm{train}}$ and extend these transductive representations to $\Entities_{\mathrm{valid}}$ by randomly initializing representations for unknown entities in $\Entities_{\mathrm{test}} \setminus \Entities_{\mathrm{train}}$ then performing harmonic extension via the Euler diffusion scheme (Equation~\ref{eqn: euler_scheme}) using entity representations in $\Entities_{\mathrm{train}}$ as the boundary values and relation representations from the transductively-trained models.
 The number of diffusion iterations is determined by the best-performing number of iterations found by running the same extension approach on $\KG_{\mathrm{valid}}$, evaluated on $1p$ queries.
-We set $\alpha = 0.1$.

-After extending representations to all of $\Entities_{\mathrm{test}}$, we then evaluate each model with respect to each logical query structure by ranking all possible tail entities against the Kron reduction of the logical query graph.
-Following ~\citet{galkin2022inductive}, we evaluate on only ``hard'' queries, which require at least one triplet in $\Triplets_{\mathrm{test}}^{\mathrm{est}}$ to be inferred with correct ``easy'' answers filtered during ranking.